Salomon Sense Mantra 3 Review Facts

 EnergyCell+ mid foam technology is incorporated into the shoe’s midsole.
 This type of foam technology is lighter and more responsive than other types of foams.
 Runners can expect a solid amount of energy return both on and off the trail.

 Laterally, the Mantra 3 has a shoe structure that encompasses every part of its overall design and works perfectly with the Mantra’s Sensifit system.
 This results in the foot being kept safe and secure throughout a ride.
-The midsole provides vertical support to keep the runner at reasonable distance off the ground.
+The midsole provides vertical support to keep the runner at a reasonable distance off the ground.
 Support is not heavily sided on one side or another, and the support structure of the Sense Mantra 3 is sound enough to keep the foot safe, stable, and secure.

 The Mantra 3 truly is a hybrid shoe for both road and trail.
 The Sense Mantra being categorized as a “trail” category does NOT mean that it’s suitable for running through treacherous and highly technical terrain